Vuzix: Heavy Stock Promotion, Ongoing SEC Inquiry, Stagnant IP, Overhyped CES Awards And Ugly Financials

 Introduction

-There is little doubt that the augmented reality and virtual-reality space is going to be a fast-growing market over the next decade.
+There is little doubt that the augmented reality and virtual reality space is going to be a fast-growing market over the next decade.
 However, we feel that Vuzix (NASDAQ:VUZI) investors may have their heads in the optimism clouds, as the reality of VUZI's performance and credibility of management may not match the potential of the sector.

-In order to survive, we think that Vuzix needs either significant proprietary technology or a vibrant user-base with a robust developer ecosystem.
+In order to survive, we think that Vuzix needs either significant proprietary technology or a vibrant user base with a robust developer ecosystem.
 The company appears to have neither.

-The company has told investors that its newest offering, its M300 glasses, have been in "full production" since Q1.
-The product is still only offered as a "pre-order" on the company's website and our calls to the company about a launch date led a sales representative to tell us they had "no idea" when the launch would commence.
-Missed deadlines and lack of wide sales have led analysts covering the company, like Maxim, to reduce or push back their revenue estimates each time they renew coverage of the company.
+The company has told investors that its newest offering, its M300 glasses, has been in "full production" since Q1.
+The product is still only offered as a "pre-order" on the company's website, and our calls to the company about a launch date led a sales representative to tell us they had "no idea" when the launch would commence.
+Missed deadlines and lack of wide sales have led analysts covering VUZI like Maxim to reduce or push back their revenue estimates each time they renew coverage of the company.
 We predict the company will yet again miss revenue estimates when it reports this week.

-Additionally, several CES awards that company has heavily promoted over the last few years actually look as though they were simply honorable mentions, a distinction widely sprayed on over 440 products at last year's CES conference.
+Additionally, several CES awards that the company has heavily promoted over the last few years actually look as though they were simply honorable mentions, a distinction widely sprayed on over 440 products at last year's CES conference.

 While retail investors remain hopeful about the company's future 5 or 10 years down the road, we want to call focus to an ongoing SEC inquiry that is happening right now.
-The "informal inquiry", as the company describes it in its 10-K has been taking place with a focus on the company's financials since May of 2016.
+The "informal inquiry," as the company describes it in its 10-K, has been taking place with a focus on the company's financials since May of 2016.
 Could this inquiry potentially be looking into cash leaving the company to any number of consultants?

-Finally, the company's financials remain distressed and there is little doubt that they will need to issue equity to survive at this rate.
-While they have been able to raise funding through Chardan - not exactly Goldman Sachs - we expect the quality of future raises to get worse and their corresponding dilutive effects to also get worse for shareholders.
+Finally, the company's financials remain distressed, and there is little doubt that it will need to issue equity to survive at this rate.
+While the company has been able to raise funding through Chardan - not exactly Goldman Sachs - we expect the quality of future raises to get worse and their corresponding dilutive effects to also get worse for shareholders.

 Competition & No New Product Development

-The augmented reality/virtual reality market is as yet undeveloped, but already faces a staggering amount of competition.
+The augmented reality/virtual reality market is as yet undeveloped but already faces a staggering amount of competition.
 A recent piece by TechCrunch called "The Reality of AR/VR Competition" shows approximately 150 competitors in the market.

-There's an old adage in venture capital: "What will you do when Google enters your market?"
-In the case of Vuzix, what will they do now that Google, Apple, Facebook, Sony, Samsung, Microsoft, Nokia, Garmin, Fitbit, Qualcomm, Blackberry, and about 140 others have already entered their market?
+There's an old adage in venture capital: "What will you do when Google (NASDAQ:GOOG) (NASDAQ:GOOGL) enters your market?".
+In the case of Vuzix, what will it do now that Google, Apple (NASDAQ:AAPL), Facebook (NASDAQ:FB), Sony (NYSE:SNE), Samsung (OTC:SSNLF), Microsoft (NASDAQ:MSFT), Nokia (NYSE:NOK), Garmin (NASDAQ:GRMN), Fitbit (NYSE:FIT), Qualcomm (NASDAQ:QCOM), BlackBerry (NASDAQ:BBRY), and about 140 others have already entered their market?

 In the case of Vuzix's up and coming products, its M300 model is supposed to be the next big release from the company.
 In March, the company gave an outlook on its conference call that indicated the product was in "full production":